There’s a definite relationship of Agile and lessons learned from the martial arts like Karate.

 - There may be no Product Owner role and the business side may not be well-integrated with the project

-- There are also still very wide gaps in our understanding of how to blend Agile principles and practices with more traditional project management principles and practices which are often seen as competitive rather than complementary with Agile.
+There are also still very wide gaps in our understanding of how to blend Agile principles and practices with more traditional project management principles and practices.
+Those two areas are often seen as competit1ive rather than complementary with each other.

 There’s a particular concept from Martial Arts that is helpful to understand the level of maturity we are at in Agile.
 The concept of “Shu-ha-ri” is a Japanese concept to define different levels of proficiency in Martial Arts:

-- “Ha” is the second stage of the process.
-“Ha” means to detach and means that the student breaks free from traditions to some extent.
+- “Ha” means to detach and means that the student breaks free from traditions to some extent

-In the “Ha” stage, the student must reflect on the meaning and purpose of everything that s/he has learned and thus come to a deeper understanding of the art than pure repetitive practice can allow.
+- In the “Ha” stage, the student must reflect on the meaning and purpose of everything that he/she has learned.
+The student thus comes to a deeper understanding of the art than pure repetitive practice can allow

-The practitioner must think originally and develop from background knowledge original thoughts about the art and test them against the reality of his or her background knowledge and conclusions as well as the demands of everyday life.
-In the Ri stage, the art truly becomes the practitioner’s own and to some extent his or her own creation.
+- The practitioner must think originally and develop from background knowledge original thoughts about the art.
+He/she tests them against the reality of his or her background knowledge and conclusions as well as the demands of everyday life

 (Source: Shu-Ha-Ri http://www.aikidofaq.com/essays/tin/shuhari.html)